 C. Master's Degree with Thesis.

 The general requirements for this degree are stated in the Graduate Catalog.
 In addition, the department requires students electing this option to submit an abstract of a formal research proposal to the Supervisory Committee for approval.
-Students must complete successfully at least 6 credits of PSY 6971 and at least 6 hours of graduate coursework in the Department of Psychology (the 6 hours must be completed in traditional courses, not research credits or independent study).
+Students must complete successfully at least six credits of PSY 6971 and at least six hours of coursework in psychology (not including research credits or independent study).
 The program of study also requires six hours of graduate coursework in quantitative methods of data analysis, as approved by the area of study.
 Completion of these requirements and any other courses required by the area must be certified by the Supervisory Committee prior to the date the MS degree is to be awarded.
-Students need to be registered for 3 credits of PSY 6971 in the final term.
+If completing in Fall or Spring, students need to be registered for a minimum of three credits of PSY6971 in their semester of graduation.
+If completing in the Summer, a minimum of two credits are required.
+In both instances, the terms of the assistantship (if any) may specify a higher minimum number of hours.
 The thesis must be an original, scholarly contribution to the student's area of Psychology.
 Most will entail empirical studies.
 Although the student will work closely with the advisor and Supervisory Committee throughout the thesis process, the writing and analysis of the thesis is expected to be conducted by the student.
 Should the student solicit any type of paid or substantive assistance in conducting the writing and analysis of the thesis, the student must provide a comprehensive description of all such assistance to the Supervisory Committee prior to scheduling the oral examination.
 Committee members may ask for additional details or prior drafts as needed to verify the independence of the work.